Jeremy-Amell/Steam-Games-EDA/README.md

 # Project Proposal
 The approach for EDA on a Steam Games data set is to assess and find interesting correlations between video games and associated data.
 Initial review of the Steam Games CSV from Kaggle led to an approach to find a correlation of video game success related to review ratings (Metacritic Rating and Reviewer Rating).
 Additionally, the initial approach was to correlate these findings with data associated with a user completing the game.
 Furthermore, these findings were to be correlated with game tag categories.

-Further assessment of the data reveled that data associated with time to complete the game did not connect to how many users did in fact complete the game and any additional trophies.
+Further assessment of the data revealed that data associated with time to complete the game did not connect to how many users did in fact complete the game and any additional trophies.
 Additionally, cleaning of the Game Tags associated with each game revealed through research that game tags are numerous, weighted with an ordered process based on Steam Game guidelines, and would yield a skewed analysis of that portion of the data.

 These findings in initial EDA led to the final approach for this project.
 I would compare Metacritic Ratings, Reviewer Ratings, and Positivity Ratios.
 Did the higher or lower Metacritic Rating correlate with the Reviewer Ratings and Positivity Ratios?